theintern/intern-tutorial/README.md

 ## Step 2: Configuring Intern

 Intern needs to be configured so it can find our tests and know how we want to run them.
 This is done by creating an Intern configuration file, which is a regular AMD module that defines a configuration object.
 Before creating this file, we first need to create a place for it to live.
-By convention, the configuration file and tests for a given application are put within a `tests` subdirectory for that application, so create one for our application at `intern-tutorial/tests`:
+By convention, the configuration file and tests for a given application are put within a `tests` subdirectory for that application, so create one at `intern-tutorial/tests`:

 ```bash
 mkdir tests